dhimankamal/dhimankamal/README.md

 Hi 👋 My name is Kamal
 ======================

-Frontend Developer
+Full Stack Developer
 ------------------

-Currently working as a freelancer..
-I have done my graduation in Computer Science .
+As a Full Stack SvelteKit specialist with a robust background of over two years, I specialize in developing growth-driven web applications.

-Now I have 4 years of experience in Web development
+I have 4 years of experience in Web development

 * 🌍  I'm based in India
 * ✉️  You can contact me at [contact@itskamal.dev](mailto:contact@itskamal.dev)
-* 🚀  I'm currently working on [Ringtonez](http://www.ringtonez.in/)
+* 🚀  I'm currently working on CMS Project
-* 🧠  I'm learning GraphQl
+* 🧠  I'm eagerly trying new things.
-* 🤝  I'm open to collaborating on FrontEnd React Js Project
+* 🤝  I'm open to collaboration

 ### Skills